Mgot12602/rakuten/README.md

 -Using cypress for testing the whole app.
 -Use express as development server and webpack as a middleware.
 -Add the Rakuten fav-icon.
+-Improve the styling of the arrow boxes so it looks more neat.